trclst/mpv-winbuild-cmake/README.md

 ## time consumption

-- 4 cores (network download including, you will be little faster)
+- 4 cores (network download including, you will be faster)

     - ninja gcc
         - real    24m39.861s